garretthoffman/mlflow-modal/.devcontainer/README.md

 # Development Container With VS Code

-For convienences a docker based development environment is provided in that can be easy built and used as a remote environment in Visual Studio Code.
+For convenience, a docker-based development environment is provided that can be easily built and used as a remote environment in Visual Studio Code.

 ## Getting Started